StefanHermannBerlin/Geeny-NodeMCU/README.md

 1. Open *Files>Examples>Basics>Blink*
 2. Go to *Tools>Port* and select (usually) the last entry
 3. Upload the code to the NodeMCU: *Sketch>Upload* or click the upload button in the menu

 ![alt text](https://github.com/StefanHermannBerlin/Geeny-NodeMCU/blob/master/assets/upload.png)

 4. The LED should blink now

 ## Part 1.2

-1. Now change the circuit to this one
+1. Now change the circuit

 ![Circuit: Fritzing diagram](https://github.com/StefanHermannBerlin/Geeny-NodeMCU/blob/master/assets/blink-fritzing.png)
 (Diagram made with Fritzing)

 2. Change the sketch or open the file *1_blink.ino* in the Arduino IDE
 3. Upload the code to the NodeMCU

 ## Part 2 – DHT22 Temperature and Humidity sensor

 1. Change the circuit to this one

 ![Circuit: Fritzing diagram](https://github.com/StefanHermannBerlin/Geeny-NodeMCU/blob/master/assets/dht22-fritzing.png)

 (Diagram made with Fritzing)
 2. Open the Arduino sketch *2_DHT22.ino*
 3. After uploading the sketch, open the Serial Monitor